codeforpdx/symptomsurvey_backend/README.md

 Download Docker for your system at https://www.docker.com/ and install.

 If your OS does not support native docker, you can install docker-toolbox at https://docs.docker.com/toolbox/toolbox_install_windows/.
-In this case, all commands will be run from the docker-toolbox command line, access to the site is done through 192.168.99.100 instead of localhost.
+In this case, all commands will be run from the docker-toolbox command line, access to the site is done through `192.168.99.100` instead of `localhost`.

+If you are running a version of Windows other than Windows 10 Professional or Enterprise, follow the instructions [here](https://github.com/CodeForPortland/symptomsurvey_backend/wiki/How-to-set-up-docker-on-windows)

 ### Cloning the repository